News & Events

 “I look forward to discussing with the President and others gathered for this event my ideas and those of others who have come together with the mutual goal of how to make America great, again.”
 Cha-Fong told TODAY’S GROCER.

-Cha-Fong had been active in politics for many years prior to (then) President Ronald Reagan conferring on him life-membership in the Republican National Committee in 1980.
+Cha-Fong had been active in politics for many years prior to (then) President Ronald Regan conferring on him life-membership in the Republican National Committee in 1980.
 In addition to his membership in the RNC, today, Cha-Fong, is a member of President Trump’s Presidential Advisory Board.